Borealis Prize: The Commissioner of Yukon Award for Literary Contribution

 The Borealis Prize: The Commissioner of Yukon Award for Literary Contribution was established in 2020 to recognize the lifetime achievement of an individual's contributions to the Yukon writing and publishing community.

 History

 The Borealis Prize is administered by the BC and Yukon Book Prizes and awarded annually by the Commissioner of Yukon.
 It will be presented at the Dawson Daily News Print and Publishing Festival in Dawson City, Yukon which takes place each year in late Spring.

 The prize is open to nominations of authors as well as others such as volunteers who work with or in the literary community.
 The recipient receives a cash award, a certificate and an original art piece.

 Winners

 The inaugural recipients of the Borealis Prize were Patti Flather and Leonard Linklater, announced during the virtual awards gala in September 2020.
 The 2021 recipient was Joanna Lilley and the 2022 recipient was Tara Borin.
+Katherine Munro received the award in 2023.